Honolua Bay Snorkeling: Maui’s Most Pristine Marine Preserve

 - When north swells are absent

-When it’s good, Honolua Bay rivals boat-only snorkel sites.
+When the ocean is calm, Honolua Bay rivals many of Maui’s boat-only snorkel sites.

-Because fishing and reef disturbance are prohibited, the bay supports:
+Because fishing and reef disturbance are prohibited, the bay supports a thriving marine ecosystem.

 - Dense coral formations